In last-gasp maneuver, Trump campaign tries to invalidate thousands of votes as Wisconsin recount gets underway

 “I think it’s highly unlikely that the issue could result in a change in the outcome,” he said.

 Simmons reported from Milwaukee.
+Aaron Schaffer contributed to this report.